-Those to hike all the way to Emerald Lake may want to add Lake Haiyaha to their Rocky Mountain adventures.
-Following the Nymph, Dream, Emerald Lakes Trail for nearly a mile, the Lake Haiyaha Trail departs from the route at the Dream Lake trail junction.
+Those who hike all the way to Emerald Lake may also want to add Lake Haiyaha to their Rocky Mountain adventures.
+Following the Nymph, Dream, Emerald Lakes Trail for nearly a mile, the Lake Haiyaha Trail departs from the route at the Nymph Lake trail junction.
 From here, it sprints uphill, zigzagging along a cliff edge with panoramic views of the Glacier Basin area below.

 Stop 3: Bierstadt Lake

 The next destination on your 5-day Denver – Rocky Mountain National Park road trip itinerary is Bierstadt Lake.
 You can reach this secluded alpine lake wilderness by trekking along a 1.6-mile trail that starts near the northern shore of Bear Lake.

 If you long for some of the best photo opportunities in Rocky Mountain National Park, start your hiking adventure at the Bierstadt Lake Trailhead.
 The area sits 2.7 miles from the Bear Lake Trailhead and has its own parking lot.

 Stop 4: Estes Park or Old Fall River Road

 Finish the third day of the Denver – Rocky Mountain road trip in downtown Estes Park.
 The area is dotted with cozy restaurants, authentic gift shops, and ample places to relax after the 2 days in the mountains.